Poland Residence Permit

 Basic steps to apply

-• You must apply in person.
+Personal visit to the voivodship office: You must apply in person.
 This is an important requirement, as you may need to submit original documents for verification as well as an interview.

-• A state fee must be paid at the time of application.
+Payment of state duty: A state fee must be paid at the time of application.
 Its amount may vary depending on the type of application and region.
 It is recommended to clarify the amount and methods of payment in advance.

-Recommendations for successfully obtaining a residence permit
+Recommendations for successful obtaining of residence permit

 Required documents for Poland permanent residence application